gaseri/website/docs/en/tutorials/gromacs/4-methane-fe/index.md

 The parameter files we'll be using are almost exactly the same as previous tutorials, except we're adding a free energy section in order to slowly turn off our methane.
-Additionally we need a parameter file for each state.
-We have 15 minimizations, 15 equilbirations, etc. But we'll use a script to simply update the appropriate values in a template, so we actually only will have to have one for each part of the simulation.
-At each state we'll do our two minimizations, equilibrate at NVT for 100 ps, equilibrate at NPT for 1 ns, and then do a production run for 5 ns.
+Additionally, we need a parameter file for each state.
+We have 15 minimizations, 15 equilibrations, etc. But we'll use a script to simply update the appropriate values in a template, so we actually only will have to have one for each part of the simulation.
+At each state, we'll do our two minimizations, equilibrate at NVT for 100 ps, equilibrate at NPT for 1 ns, and then do a production run for 5 ns.